drellow/cv/README.md

   - Focus is on a clean, useable and mobile-friendly design which can be easily nagivated and used during roleplaying game sessions.

 [The TQ](http://www.thetq.net) <br>
   - Social networking site that allows friends and acquaintances to learn more about each other.
 Moderators post daily thought provoking questions.
 The answers are sorted along the logged-in user's social graph via Facebook integration.
-Answers can be voted upon and commented upon as well.
+  - Answers can be voted upon and commented upon as well.
 The app is gamified with a scoreboard that is dynamically built from user interaction.
-Use of AJAX and unobtrusive Javascript provides for an easy and fun user experience.
-Includes email notifications and user preferences.
+  - No longer running, but it was fun briefly.

 ## Past Work